 Students will have an assigned faculty advisor at all times during the program.
 During the first semester of enrollment, all students must meet with their faculty advisor and develop a planned program of study.
-After, students must meet with their advisor at least once (at a minimum) a year to review their progress and development.
-In addition to enrollment decisions, faculty advisors assist students in identifying opportunities for professional involvement, activities appropriate for students, expectations of students, policies and procedures of both the College and Counseling Program and assist with other relevant questions.

-Faculty advisors review and approve all student registration information for each semester.
+Then, students must meet with their advisor at least once per semester to review their progress, development, and program plan.
+In addition to enrollment decisions, faculty advisors assist students in identifying opportunities for professional involvement, activities appropriate for students, expectations of students, policies and procedures of both the College and Counseling Program and, other relevant questions.
+Faculty advisors review and approve student registration information for each semester.
 Students are strongly encouraged to work directly with their faculty advisor in regard to course enrollment.